go-language-server/language-server-protocol/_specifications/specification-3-15.md

 ---
 title: Specification
+shortTitle: 3.15 - Upcoming
-layout: specification
+layout: specifications
-sectionid: specification
+sectionid: specification-3-15
-toc: true
+toc: specification-3-15-toc
+index: 2
 ---
-# Language Server Protocol Specification
+# Language Server Protocol Specification - 3.15

-This document describes version 3.x of the language server protocol.
-An implementation for node of the 3.0 version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).
+This document describes the upcoming 3.15.x version of the language server protocol.
+An implementation for node of the 3.15.x version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).

-The 2.x version of this document can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-2-x.md).
-The 1.x version of this document can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-1-x.md).

 **Note:** edits to this specification can be made via a pull request against this markdown [document](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md).